 By having slightly smaller wheels than the typical adult scooter, I am forced into taking more care to avoid big holes and obstacles etc.

 The scooter I have chosen for my new scooting life is called an Envy Prodigy S8 Street Edition.
 Outside of the USA and Australia it is branded Blunt rather than Envy, but it’s the same scooter.

 Most pro-scooters have bars that are too low for comfortable, slow, stand-upright cruising, and I did not want to be hunched over all the time, so I made bar height my main criteria.
-I am 5’7” (1.7 meters) tall so these bars barely meet this requirement, but at 35.5” (0.9 meters) above ground they are a similar height to the bars on my three formerly owned Know-Peds, and the deck is lower so the bars feel higher than that.
+I am 5’7” (1.7 meters) tall so these bars barely meet this requirement, but at 35.5” (0.9 meters) above ground they are high enough to reach down to from the 700 mm above ground deck.

 This scooter also has a slightly larger than average deck, so it has a little more foot room than your average skatepark scooter.
 The 120mm X 24mm hollow-core metal scooter wheels have ABEC 9 bearings and everything is machined to such precise tolerances that the results are a strong, silent, smooth, almost magical platform that easily converts the slightest effort into a forward glide.
 And the brake works fine.
 I think the scooter weighs under four kilograms, which is lighter than a pair of skates.

 For anyone taller than myself, even taller custom bars would be needed, but for someone my height, this works fine right out the box.